MicrosoftDocs/security/operations/siem-xdr-overview-2.md

+## Leveraging SIEM and XDR capabilities

+In this section, we'll look into a typical attack scenario involving a phishing attack then proceed with how to respond to the incident with Microsoft Sentinel and Microsoft 365 Defender.

-## Common attack order and defense in place
+### Common attack order

-The following illustion is a common attack order of a phishing scenario.
+The following illustration is a common attack order of a phishing scenario.
 The illustration also demonstrates the corresponding Microsoft security products in place to defend assets from the attack.

 :::image type="content" source="./media/common-attack-defense.svg" alt-text="Image of a common attack scenario and defense from Microsoft security products" lightbox="./media/common-attack-defense.svg":::